-Measures taken at divisions or branches and Group companies
+• Measures taken at divisions or branches and Group companies

 Divisions or Branches and Group companies Content of measures Warehousing and Distribution Business Division Held meetings attended by managers from all the operating bases to share information on improvement of quality.
 Tokyo Branch Determined issues on operational procedures by monitoring the interior of warehousing facilities.
 Yokohama Branch The 4S Activities Promotion Committee patrolled the warehousing facilities and made evaluations on each checklist item.
 Kobe Branch Promoted 4S activities in all work places.
 The Promotion Committee checked the status of implementation every month and conducts commendation.
-Ryoso Transportation Co., Ltd. Conducted a safety patrol at all the operational sites including the business sites of the delivery subcontractors to prevent accidents and raise awareness of safety.
-Kyokuryo Warehouse Co., Ltd. Conducted a safety patrol inside the premises every day to prevent accidents.
-Shinryo Koun Co., Ltd. Provided full technical training to improve workers' technical capability.
+Ryoso Transportation Co., Ltd. Conducted a safety patrol at all the operational sites including the business sites of contractors to prevent accidents and raise awareness of safety.
+Kyokuryo Warehouse Co., Ltd. Conducted a safety patrol inside the premises every month to prevent accidents.
+Shinryo Koun Co., Ltd. Provided technical training to improve workers' technical capability.
 Mitsubishi Logistics China Co., Ltd. Improved and implemented the human resources development system at all the Group companies in China.
 Shanghai Linghua Logistics Co., Ltd. Collected accident-related information at each division and department, analyzed the tendencies and gave feedback to all managerial staff.
 Yokohama Dia Building Management Corporation Collected information on complaints from customers through outsourced companies and shared the information at meetings with the tenants.
-Dia Buil-Tech Co., Ltd. Established the Quality Management Division and formulated a manual for standard procedures of building management operation.
+Dia Buil-Tech Co., Ltd. Striving to improve service quality by establishing the Business Improvement Committee and conducting improvement proposal activities